MarcBM/lotro-forge/IN_PROGRESS.md

 **Next Steps:** Conduct a full frontend audit to identify and refactor any remaining inline JavaScript throughout the application templates.
 Consider extending the icon system to other templates with SVG icons.

-### 12. Make Footer/Navigation Float
-**Priority:** Low
-**Description:** Implement floating footer and navigation elements for improved user interface experience.

-**Current Status:** Initial implementation completed.
-Implemented proper sticky footer layout using flexbox with `flex-col min-h-screen` on the authentication wrapper div and `mt-auto` on the footer component.
-Fixed builder page layout conflicts to work with the new footer system.
-However, testing on the release notes page revealed that both footer and navbar are not currently floating - they should always be visible with the rest of the page existing in a scrollable viewport.

-**Next Steps:** Fix the floating implementation so navbar and footer are always visible, with page content scrollable between them.
-Test on release notes page and other page types to ensure proper behavior across all scenarios.

 ### 13. Add Release Notes Display to Website
 **Priority:** High